Home Reviews Compare Calculator News About Contact

 What Does an Electric Bike Cost to Run Per Month?

-For a typical household consuming 300–400 units per month (the most common bracket for a middle-class family in 2026), the residential electricity rate is approximately Rs.
+Electricity Rates: For a typical household consuming 300–400 units per month, the residential electricity rate is approximately Rs.
 33–38 per unit (kWh).

-Most entry-to-mid-range electric bikes in Pakistan — the Jolta JE-70, EVEE Flipper, Metro Wonder, Crown EV 350 — consume around 1.2 to 1.5 kWh per full charge and give a real-world range of 60–80 km on that charge.
+Efficiency Metrics: Most entry-to-mid-range electric bikes consume 1.2 to 1.5 kWh per full charge and give a real-world range of 60–80 km.

 Item Calculation Monthly Cost